AdobeDocs/journey-optimizer.it-IT/help/using/rn/e-release-notes.md

 **Gestione delle decisioni**

 * **Supporto di più regole nella gestione delle decisioni** - È ora possibile aggiungere fino a 10 regole di limite per una determinata offerta in Gestione delle decisioni.
-Ciò offre un maggiore controllo sulla modalità di invio delle offerte.
-[Ulteriori informazioni](../offers/offer-library/add-constraints.md#capping)
+Ciò ti consente di aumentare il livello di controllo sulla modalità di invio delle offerte. <!--[Learn more](../offers/offer-library/add-constraints.md#capping)-->

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->